tanberry/steampipecloud/README.md

     a.
 Create a new Workspace.

     b.
 Create a Connection by selecting a plug-in.
 For this Quickstart, select Hackernews.
 Optionally, you can further define your connection to Hackernews by giving it a unique name (*handle*) and limiting the number of items returned in any future queries.

     c.
 Add the new Connection to your Workspace.

-   For this Guide, you can skip the prompt to add a "mod".
+For this exercise, you can skip the prompt to add a "mod".

-Now that you have your Worspace and a connection defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database.
+Now that you have your Workspace and a connection defined in Steampipe Cloud, let's go to Deepnote and configure an integration with your Hackernews data in your Steampipe PostgreSQL database.

 ## Create an account on Deepnote